learn-co-curriculum/programming-univbasics-3-methods-and-arguments/README.md

 ```

 The word, in this case `name`, that we use as a parameter in the method
 signature becomes a local variable within the method.
-Through that variable we
+Through that variable, we
 can reference the value of the argument inside the body of the method.

 The number of arguments, or inputs, an operation expects is called _arity_.
 The